-Realizing her dream life wasn’t HER dream, Liz embarks on a journey of self-discovery: from the pleasures of eating in Italy, and the power of prayer in India to inner peace and true love in Indonesia.
+Realising her dream life wasn’t HER dream, Liz embarks on a journey of self-discovery: from the pleasures of eating in Italy, and the power of prayer in India to inner peace and true love in Indonesia.
 Starring Julia Roberts and Javier Bardem (of Vicky Cristina Barcelona fame).

-An easy to watch movie with beautiful locations, Liz’ story reminded me a bit of my own.
-The real life Liz Gilbert is very inspiring.
+An easy-to-watch movie with beautiful locations, Liz’ story reminded me a bit of my own.
+The real-life Liz Gilbert is very inspiring.

 74. Hector and the Search For Happiness (2014/7.0)

 A psychiatrist who’s slowly losing it, Hector embarks on a global quest to find the secret formula for true happiness.
-With child-like naivety, he makes the most unusual encounters and finds answers in the most unlikely places.
+With childlike naivety, he makes the most unusual encounters and finds answers in the most unlikely places.
 With comedian Simon Pegg as well as movie greats Christopher Plummer, Stellan Skarsgård (who also starred in the Mamma Mia movies) and Jean Reno.

-This movie actually made me relive the wonderful moments we’ve had and people we’ve met on our journey to date.
+This movie actually made me relive the wonderful moments we’ve had and the people we’ve met on our journey to date.